aryanjaindigitie/react-threekit/README.md

 This should launch our Demo project, available locally on `http://localhost:3000`.

-### How to use this Boilerpate
+### How to use this Development Kit

 #### Project Setup

-Some common best practices in setting up the boilerplate for a project:
+Some best practices in setting up the boilerplate for a project:

-1. Update the project `name` in the `package.json` file.
+1. Update the project `name` and `homepage` in the `package.json` file.
-2. Update the website title in the `public/index.html` file.
+2. Update the `<title>` tag in the `public/index.html` file.
+3. Create a `.env` file in the root directory and add your Threekit Environment, Org ID, Asset ID, and Auth Token.
+You can use `.env.sample` as an example of what your file should look like.
-3. Create a folder in the `src` folder to hold all the project-specific work.
+4. Create a folder in the `src` folder to hold all the project-specific work.
    **_Note: since this boilerplate is in active development it is highly recommended to keep all project-specific code in a single folder which is easy to migrate to a newer release of the boilerplate_**

-#### Boilerplate Overview
+#### Development Kit Overview

-Our React Boilerplate follows a Provider Pattern where you wrap all the React code that will interact with the Threekit API inside the ThreekitProvider.
-Within the ThreekitProvider context all our components and hooks have complete flexibility in where and how they are used while still being fully connected to the Threekit API, the 3D Player, and each other.
+This React Development Kit follows a 'Provider' Pattern where all the React code that interacts with the Threekit API is placed inside the ThreekitProvider.
+Within the ThreekitProvider context all our components and hooks have complete flexibility in where and how they're used while still fully connected to the Threekit API, the 3D Player, and each other.

 ## Scripts and Deployment Strategies